niMgnoeSeeL/struct-disc-prob/Experiment-Reproduction.md

 In our paper, we conducted blackbox and greybox fuzzing experiments on the FuzzBench subjects.
 We built our implementation on top of AFL++ to record the number of discovered basic blocks, the number of singleton basic blocks (i.e., basic blocks that have been executed only once so far), and the number of singleton clusters (see the paper for the definition of singleton clusters).
 In this document, we provide the instructions to reproduce the experiments.

 This instruction is divided into two parts: (1) using modified AFL++ to record the fuzzing information (number of discovered basic blocks, number of singleton basic blocks, and number of singleton clusters) and (2) integrating the modified AFL++ with FuzzBench to conduct the experiments.
+If you want to reproduce the experiments conducted in the paper, you can directly follow the instructions in the second part.
+If you want to use the modified AFL++ to record the fuzzing information on your own target programs, you can follow the instructions in the first part.

 ## Environment Setup